What is the Redemption Rights Clause?

 The redemption rights clause can also be included in a motor vehicle purchase agreement.
 It allows the owner of the vehicle to reclaim the asset after repossession by paying the full amount of the remaining debt, repossession costs, and other related costs.
 Redemption rights can also apply when purchasing shares of a company.
 The provision gives the shareholders the right to force the company to repurchase the shares they (shareholders) own.

-- Redemption rights clause is a provision included in a mortgage agreement.
+- The redemption rights clause is a provision sometimes included in a mortgage agreement.

 - The clause gives buyers the right to reclaim their property to prevent foreclosure of the property.

 - The buyer must, however, pay the full amount of the outstanding debt, foreclosure costs, and other costs that have accumulated on the property.